Write a little about yourself. Just a paragraph will do.

 were a 1 and consumerism a 10, I'd probably be a 2.8.

 I have had 4 of my dream careers since graduating college.
 Each was

 Don’t overthink this one; tell us what you’re doing day-to-day.

-educator.
+buildings to teach the rest of it.
 I change capes in between.

 I also lead service learning programs for high school and college

 You know how people have a gym buddy with whom they go work out?
 I

 have a cleaning buddy.
 It is the greatest idea ever.